 In the end, I can say that this experience was useful to me to understand better what storytelling is and its potential to help young people and discriminated groups to express themselves and to increase their social inclusion.
 From the Study Visit I acquired:

 - new ideas for implementing activities for young people;

 - the importance of making video-campaign to promote civil rights and break stereotypes;

 - the potential of digital tools such as social networks and post-cast to encourage young people in expressing themselves.

-This article has been written by Daniela Faccioli about the project Digitalise it! which is co-funded by the Erasmus+ Programme of the European Union.
-The European Commission support for the production of this publication does not constitute an endorsement of the contents which reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+This article has been written by Daniela Faccioli about the project Digitalise it! which is co-funded by the Erasmus+ Programme of the European Union and the support of Région Grand Est (France).
+The European Commission and Région Grand Est support for the production of this publication does not constitute an endorsement of the contents which reflects the views only of the authors, and the Commission and Région Grand Est cannot be held responsible for any use which may be made of the information contained therein.